 This also applies to many other interview partners.
-Almost all of the few interviewees who had run for office or who are engaged in a committee, did not and do not do this in the political sphere, but in the organisations, they are member of, or at university in the student council or parliament.
-One Maltese project for example lead to the foundation of a NGO and six out of seven interviewees intend to be more active within it (second interview) respectively three want to overtake more responsibility in the NGO (third interview).
-A few interviewees do not exclude a political engagement totally when they are older ("let's see in ten years", 3rd, FI), for example as plan B in case the aspired career fails, when they know better what they want to achieve or push forward or:
+Almost all of the few interviewees who had run for office or who are engaged in a committee, did not and do not do this in the area of institutional political structures of a democratic state, but in the organisations, they are member of, or at university in the student council or parliament.
+One Maltese project for example lead to the foundation of a NGO and six out of seven Maltese interviewees intend to be more active within the NGO (second interview) respectively three want to take over more responsibility in it (third interview).
+A few interviewees do not exclude running for office in the area of institutional political structures when they are older ("let's see in ten years", 3rd, FI), for example as plan B in case the aspired career fails, when they know better what they want to achieve or push forward or: